DrKilobyte/Omicron/README.md

 Download <code>omicron.exe</code>.
 To run a program, open a command line and navigate into the directory containing the interpreter, and run <code>omicron.exe &lt;file&gt;</code>, where <code>&lt;file&gt;</code> is path to your <code>.omi</code> program.

 ## Instructions
-Pointer starts at 0.
-Negative addresses are valid!
+Pointer starts at memory cell 0.
+Negative addresses are valid.<br>
+Memory cells store either a number (integer or floating point), or <code>nil</code>.<br>
+<code>nil</code> can be used in a program to test for an empty cell, erase a cell, etc.

 <table>
 	<tr>